stevenhuang010/Pathfinding-Illustrator/README.md

 - Recursive Division Maze Generation Algorithm.

 ## Basic Controls
-- The light pink circle represents the start node and the light blue circle represents the end node.
+- The light-pink circle represents the start node and the light-blue circle represents the end node.
 These nodes can be dragged and dropped at different locations on the grid.

 <p align = "center">
   <img src = "https://user-images.githubusercontent.com/63945057/87722510-12dc1f80-c76d-11ea-9d89-3d1c06905fca.png">